cerplot/luigi/doc/luigi_patterns.rst

 .. code-block:: python

-    class A(luigi.Task):
+    class A(luigi.Step):
         date = luigi.DateParameter(batch_method=max)

         resources = {'overwrite_resource': 1}

-Now if you have multiple tasks such as ``A(date=2016-06-01)``, ``A(date=2016-06-02)``, ``A(date=2016-06-03)``, the scheduler will just tell you to run the highest available one and mark the lower ones as batch_running.
-Using a unique resource will prevent multiple tasks from writing to the same location at the same time if a new one becomes available while others are running.
+Now if you have multiple steps such as ``A(date=2016-06-01)``, ``A(date=2016-06-02)``, ``A(date=2016-06-03)``, the scheduler will just tell you to run the highest available one and mark the lower ones as batch_running.
+Using a unique resource will prevent multiple steps from writing to the same location at the same time if a new one becomes available while others are running.

 Avoiding concurrent writes to a single file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Updating a single file from several tasks is almost always a bad idea, and you
+Updating a single file from several steps is almost always a bad idea, and you
 need to be very confident that no other good solution exists before doing this.
 If, however, you have no other option, then you will probably at least need to ensure that
-no two tasks try to write to the file _simultaneously_.
+no two steps try to write to the file _simultaneously_.

 By turning 'resources' into a Python property, it can return a value dependent on
-the task parameters or other dynamic attributes:
+the step parameters or other dynamic attributes:

 .. code-block:: python

-    class A(luigi.Task):
+    class A(luigi.Step):
         ...

         @property
         def resources(self):
             return { self.important_file_name: 1 }

-Since, by default, resources have a usage limit of 1, no two instances of Task A
+Since, by default, resources have a usage limit of 1, no two instances of Step A
 will now run if they have the same `important_file_name` property.

-Decreasing resources of running tasks
+Decreasing resources of running steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At scheduling time, the luigi scheduler needs to be aware of the maximum resource consumption a task might have once it runs.
-For some tasks, however, it can be beneficial to decrease the amount of consumed resources between two steps within their run method (e.g. after some heavy computation).
-In this case, a different task waiting for that particular resource can already be scheduled.
+At scheduling time, the luigi scheduler needs to be aware of the maximum resource consumption a step might have once it runs.
+For some steps, however, it can be beneficial to decrease the amount of consumed resources between two steps within their run method (e.g. after some heavy computation).
+In this case, a different step waiting for that particular resource can already be scheduled.

 .. code-block:: python

-    class A(luigi.Task):
+    class A(luigi.Step):

         # set maximum resources a priori
         resources = {"some_resource": 3}